 An esophageal manometry helps determine the strength of the muscles and the pressure in the lower part of your child’s esophagus.
 It is useful in evaluating swallowing abnormalities.

-While your child is sedated, a thin, flexible tube is inserted into your child’s nose and into the stomach, then slowly pulled back into the esophagus to ensure proper placement.
+A thin, flexible tube is inserted into your child’s nose and into the stomach, then slowly pulled back into the esophagus to ensure proper placement.
+They will be asked to swallow and the pressure of the muscle contractions in the esophagus will be measured.
+Most patients can do this without sedation.

 This test is only available at CHOP’s Main Campus.